warner121/wizepair2/README.md

 ### Installation

 This implementation makes extensive use of the open source cheminformatics toolkit [RDKit](https://rdkit.org/) and the graph toolkit [networkx](https://networkx.org/).
-Both packages can be installed, along with all other dependencies, by anaconda as below.
+Both packages can be installed, along with all other dependencies, by poetry as below.

-1. Install poetry i(if you don't already have it):
+1. Install poetry (if you don't already have it):
 ```shell
 curl -sSL https://install.python-poetry.org | python3 -
 ```